 9 console << "Hello World!\n";

-10 function main
+10 −function main

-main doesn't have a special meaning here.
-Instead the entry attribute marks it as the place to start executing from.
-Like in Java, you are limited to one such function per compilation unit — not per program — the aim being to facilitate exploratory testing of individual modules.
+the place to start executing from.
+Like in Java, you are limited to one such function per compilation unit — not

 Its type is, predictably, a function taking an array of strings (which by the way are initialized to the program's command-line arguments) and returning nothing.